Voltzzzs/Simon-Game/README.md

-// The project is working and functional, only remains some Ui improvements //
+// The game is working and functional, only remains some Ui improvements //

 1. Introduction: